bvm-org/bvm/README.md

     bvm> PUSH 13 PUSH 3 PUSH 5 ADD COUNT RETURN
     [13, 8]

-We see that the `ADD` only affects the uppermost two elements of the stack and the `13` is left alone. `COUNT` will then find there are two elements on the stack and so will push the number `2`. `RETURN` will then find that `2` and will then grab the next two elements from the
+we see that the `ADD` only affects the uppermost two elements of the stack and the `13` is left alone. `COUNT` will then find there are two elements on the stack and so will push the number `2`. `RETURN` will then find that `2` and will then grab the next two elements from the